tim-roberts1/tva/website/blog/2022-08-10-dev-experimental/index.md

 - **FEAT** - HS: Add Tabs, Modal, and Menu
-- **BREAKING CHANGE** - HS: The Button API will get an overhaul to be more flexible and deliver news styles (recent design change).
+- **BREAKING CHANGE** - HS: The Button API will get an overhaul to be more flexible and deliver new styles (recent design change).
 - **BREAKING CHANGE** - Tokens are getting a refresh to be more scalable and flexible.

 ### Important